 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-A red spot on the eye may look worrying, but it is rarely a medical emergency.
-Usually, a red spot on the eye occurs when blood collects under the conjunctiva due to a subconjunctival hemorrhage.
+A red spot on the eye may look worrisome, but it is rarely a medical emergency.
+Usually, a red spot on the eye occurs when blood collects under the conjunctiva as a result of a subconjunctival hemorrhage.

 The conjunctiva is the transparent membrane that covers the surface of the eye.
 The conjunctiva contains tiny blood vessels that can break or leak after sudden increases in pressure.

-Common causes of a red spot on the eye include:
+Common causes of a red or blood spot on the eye include:

 - excess physical strain